 - People only remember 4% of what you say

 - Keep the message between 8-10 seconds

 Remember that you’re interrupting someone.
 Be humble.

-44% of salespeople give up after just one call, so remember to be patient and provide new key insights in each voicemail.
-People don’t realize how hard it is to break through to a prospect – it takes a minimum of ten touchpoints to reach an opportunity.
+Forty-four percent of salespeople give up after just one call, so remember to be patient and provide new insights in each voicemail.

-Always follow up your voicemails or phone conversations with personalized emails.
-Personalized emails improve click-through-rates (CTR) by 14% and conversation rates by 10%.
+Always follow up on your voicemails or phone conversations with personalized emails.
+Personalized emails improve click-through rates (CTR) by 14% and conversation rates by 10%.
 This will help to reinforce your value.